krishnagin/krishnagin.github.io/Interview_Questions.md

 - What is the difference between Exception and Errors in Java?
 - What is the difference between Spring and Spring Boot?
 - what purpose does default keyword serve?

+## API Design
+- How do you design API for a given scenario?
+(Focus on the resource URIs, http methods, error handling, req/resp structure, authorization)
+- What is difference between @Controller and @RestController?